 J.D., Intellectual Property concentration, Benjamin N. Cardozo School of Law

-Associate Professor of Photography, School of Art, Media and Technology, Parsons The New School for DesignMedia Contact Information:
+Associate Professor of Photography, School of Art, Media and Technology, Parsons School of DesignMedia Contact Information:

 Intellectual property; Activist photography; Photographs and Social Change; Documentary Photography; Photographic curriculum and pedagogy; current trends in photographic educationProfile: